PlayerX5/Internship_Reports/README.md

 # Internship Reports

->This repository contains reports on topics I learned during my internship at Infobell IT Solutions.
+>This repository contains presentations on topics I learned during my internship at Infobell IT Solutions.